Jamaica Country Commercial Guide

 Overview

-Jamaica’s agriculture (food and beverage) market represents good business opportunities for United States suppliers, particularly since the island’s tropical climate and diversified topography incentivize the production of crops that differ from those grown in the cooler climates of the United States.
+Jamaica’s food and beverage market represents strong business opportunities for U.S. suppliers, particularly since the island’s tropical climate and diversified topography incentivize the production of crops that differ from those grown in the cooler climates of the United States.

-The total value of food imports to Jamaica in 2021 was $1,122 million, with approximately 43 percent supplied by the United States.
-Approximately 60 percent of food imports are destined for the hotel, restaurant, and institutional (HRI) sector, while the remaining imports are channeled to consumers through retail outlets such as supermarkets, convenience stores, and small “mom-and-pop” shops.
+According to the Statistical institute of Jamaica (STATIN), the total value of food and beverage imports to Jamaica in 2024 totaled $1.3 billion with approximately 40 percent supplied by the United States.
+Approximately 60 percent of food imports are destined for the hotel, restaurant, and institutional (HRI) sector, while the remainder are channeled to consumers through retail outlets, such as supermarkets, convenience stores, and small “mom-and-pop” shops.

-(total market size = (total local production + imports) - exports); *N/A indicates no data are available
+(Total market size = (total local production + imports) - exports); *N/A indicates no data is available

 Source: Statistical Institute of Jamaica (STATIN)